Learning is an experience. Everything else is just information.

 - Exists successfully outside the LMS tool.
 It means that you can install the SCORM file on your web portal without an LMS installation and let the unregistered users access content

-In simple words, SCORM is the de facto standard for e-Learning interoperability.
+In simple words, SCORM is the default standard for eLearning interoperability.

-SCORM addresses programming procedures for elearning tools.
-Basically, SCORM benefits everyone who all are engaged in online training instruction because it ensures improved flexibility in selecting and switching tools.
+SCORM takes care of programming procedures in eLearning tools.
+Basically, SCORM benefits everyone who is engaged in online training instructions because it ensures improved flexibility in selecting and switching tools.
 Content creation and deployment are much easier with SCORM.

-SCORM’s standard coding protocol allows seamless interaction between online content and LMSs.
+SCORM’s standard coding protocol facilitates seamless interaction between online content and LMSs.
 Thanks to SCORM, instructor-based content can be tailored for every user without spending money, time and expensive resources on re-coding.
-Also, it supports a sophisticated delivery mechanism that reaches more earners.
+Also, it supports a sophisticated delivery mechanism that reaches more learners.

-What makes SCORM truly awesome is its ability to easily integrate online learning content with LMSs.
+What makes SCORM truly awesome is its ability to integrate online learning content with LMSs easily.
 It bears great resemblance to a DVD that works across any player.
 SCORM makes it possible for course authoring tools and LMSs to sync and work in close collaboration with each other.

 - Easy to adopt: Yes, SCORM content makes it possible to reach learners and match their learning style.
 Instruction can be customized in accordance with individual and business needs.
 SCORM offers complete flexibility in content creation.

-Although SCORM is over 15 years old but has done an excellent job of being a pioneering force in the world of elearning.
-While many would argue that it needs a bit of facelift, you may be wondering - what’s the future of SCORM when its advanced version Experience API, better known as xAPI or Tin Can API, is already creating waves in the elearning domain?
+Although SCORM API is over 15 years old, it has done an excellent job of being a pioneering force in the world of eLearning.
+While many would argue that it needs a bit of facelift, you may be wondering - what’s the future of SCORM when its advanced version Experience API, better known as xAPI or Tin Can API, is already creating waves in the eLearning domain?

 When it comes to SCORM vs. xAPI, it is good to know that xAPI is built upon SCORM.
-It comes with advanced features like tracking of mobile learning, learning that takes place outside the LMS, improves the mobility of learning records so that students are able to take data when they switch jobs or schools etc.
+It comes with advanced features like tracking of mobile learning, learning that takes place outside the LMS, improves the mobility of learning records so that learners are able to take data when they switch jobs or schools, etc.

-Despite xAPI fast gaining momentum in the online learning world, dethroning SCORM from its position as the preferred medium of elearning is not likely to happen anytime soon.
-SCORM is strongly embedded in the elearning industry, businesses and instructors will depend on it despite the ongoing technological advancement in the coming days as well.
+Despite xAPI fast gaining momentum in the online learning world, dethroning SCORM from its position as the preferred medium of eLearning is not likely to happen anytime soon.
+SCORM is strongly embedded in the eLearning industry, and businesses and instructors will continue to depend on it despite the ongoing technological advancement in the coming days.

-In a rapidly-transforming, global environment, offering appropriate training aimed to every specific user’s role isn’t an easy task at all.
-If the elearning tool is SCORM-compliant, achieving targets is comparatively easier.
+In a rapidly transforming tech-driven world, providing the right training aimed at every specific user’s role isn’t an easy task at all.
+Having said that, if the eLearning tool is SCORM compliant, achieving targets is comparatively easier.
 SCORM is now the must-have support in all kinds of online learning environments.